Grainger Museum: Architecture

 The Museum was designed by the University's staff architect John Gawler of the local firm Gawler and Drummond, with input and funding from Grainger himself.
 It was built between 1935 and 1939 on land provided for the purpose by the University of Melbourne, and officially opened in December 1938.
 Designed specifically to fulfill the role envisioned by Grainger, it is the only purpose-built autobiographical museum in Australia.
 The building is included on the Register of the National Estate, the Victorian Heritage Register and with the National Trust of Australia (Victoria).

 The Grainger Museum was closed in 2003 for seven years, for restoration and conservation work, after waterproofing issues were detected.
 It reopened on 15 October 2010.

 The collection

 Among displays of original manuscripts and published scores, musical instruments, field recordings, artworks, photographs, books and personal items, are Grainger’s whips and other items relating to his sado-masochism (which Grainger called the "Lust Branch"), the contents of his bedside cabinet, and a gallery devoted to his mother’s suicide.
 There are also sound-making devices Grainger used to make his innovative and experimental "Free music".

 The substantial archival collection includes some 50,000 items of correspondence (Grainger corresponded with people such as Edvard Grieg, Frederick Delius, Cyril Scott, Roger Quilter and Julius Röntgen, and collected letters of Wagner and Tchaikovsky among others).
 The collection generally comprises over 100,000 items in total, only a small proportion of which are on display.
 The remainder of the collection is accessible for research by prior arrangement.

 Opening hours

-Sunday to Friday: 12:00pm – 4:00pm.
-Saturday: Closed.
-The Grainger Museum is closed on public holidays and from Christmas throughout the month of January each year.
+Mondays (during semester only): 1:00pm – 4:00pm.